Life Begins (TV series): Music

-The music plays over the "next time" clip and the credits is the specially produced "Life Begins Mix" of Faithless' song "No Roots", from their album of the same name released in June 2004, four months after Life Begins began, meaning the song was debuted on the show in this version.
+The music played over the "next time" clip and the credits is the specially produced "Life Begins Mix" of the Faithless song "No Roots", from their album of the same name released in June 2004, four months after Life Begins began, meaning the song was debuted on the show in this version.
 Faithless' Sister Bliss provided other music for the series.